-In addition, she is author of the NEH-funded book Mademoiselle de Montpensier: Writings, Chateaux, and Female Self-Construction in Early Modern France (Brill/Rodopi, 2017), an interdisciplinary study based on her award-winning dissertation on women who used their writings and chateaux to establish authority, legitimacy, social status, and political identities.
+Professor Maríñez is the author of Mademoiselle de Montpensier: Writings, Chateaux, and Female Self-Construction in Early Modern France (Brill/Rodopi 2017), an interdisciplinary monograph based on her award-winning dissertation on women who used their writings and chateaux to establish authority, legitimacy, social status, and political identities.

-Prior to her position at CUNY, she held a two-year visiting faculty position in French at Vassar College (2010-2012).
+Prior to her position at CUNY, Professor Maríñez held a two-year visiting faculty position in French at Vassar College.
 Of French and Dominican background, she has worked as an actress, a translator, and a journalist.
 From 1997 to 2000, she was a diplomat, working as a Cultural Counselor at the embassy of the Dominican Republic in Mexico.

 B.A.
 Translation (English, French, and Spanish), Universidad APEC, Santo Domingo, Dominican Republic, 1992.